 In the 1928 campaign for the U.S. presidency, one of the two major political parties assured the public that a vote for its candidate was a vote for "a chicken in every pot and a car in every garage."

-History shows the candidate in question, Herbert Hoover, didn't exactly live up to that promise, but his party's pledge reveals just how quickly the automobile had become part of the American dream.
+That pledge revealed just how quickly the automobile had become part of the American dream.
 Perhaps more so than any other group, people in the United States love their cars and often treat them as status symbols.
 In some social circles, the kind of vehicle you drive can seem as important as the kind of house you own or the kind of job you have.